hgamboa/nova-adv-inst/lab9-ml.md

 ### Test the best features

 Use the widget select columns (from Data panel in Orange).
+Place it between the File widget and the Test and Score widget.

 Verify what is the single best features for the iris dataset.